+The famous fizzy medicine has probably been used to treat hangovers as long as it's existed.
 All Alka-Seltzer varieties contain sodium bicarbonate (also known as baking soda), which will help settle a queasy belly by neutralizing stomach acid.
 Still, other ingredients, notably aspirin and citric acid, may irritate your stomach after a night of heavy drinking.

 A 2005 review article in the journal BMJ identified eight peer-reviewed, placebo-controlled studies of hangover remedies, and concluded that "no compelling evidence exists" to support their use.

 Dr. Cutler suggests taking a multivitamin instead to restore the nutrients your body may have lost during a binge.

 If you’re a regular coffee drinker, skipping java when you’re hung over may—or may not—be a good idea, Brick says.
 You may wind up layering a pounding caffeine-withdrawal headache on top of your hangover woes when you miss your regular morning fix.

 That said, caffeine narrows your blood vessels and boosts blood pressure.
 "Both of these may make the hangover worse," Brick says.
 "If you drink coffee regularly, you might try a very small amount in the morning.
 Wait 30 to 60 minutes and see how you feel."